What the Shim'tar is has changed over the years.

 She wins the tournament for the crown to become the new queen after the old one died.
 Later on she battled Wonder Woman resulting in the home of the Bana-Mighdall being destroyed.
 While the Amazons and Diana survive this Shim'tar is never seen again.
 The title might have originally been her name but like most of her plot it was forgotten.
 The costume however returns in War of the Gods.
 It's never really explained why the Bana-Mighdall don't have another fight for the next queen but for some reason they let Circe decide their next ruler. (*2) She chose to brainwash Queen Hippolyta into the role of the Shim'tar.
 This ended when Diana fought her mother and accidentally injured her.

 Needless to say Hippolyta wasn't fond of the Bana-Mighdall.
 She felt that they dishonored her sister's memory and had wronged her own people too many times.
 After Circe forced the two tribes together Hippolyta had trouble unifying the Amazons partly due to her own problem with them.
 Once she discovered Wonder Woman was going to die Hippolyta stripped her daughter of the title to hold another tournament and made sure Artemis of the Bana-Mighdall was their champion.
 Artemis died as Wonder Woman although she later came back from the dead.
 Tensions between the Amazons rose again.

 Eventually Hippolya chose Akila to be the Shim'tar of the Bana-Mighdall.
 Akila wasn't like the other Shim'tars as she previously attended Oxford before deciding to get in touch with her roots.
 Artemis wasn't pleased (*3) by this as she says Akila was never able to hold her own in a fight.
-She was an engineer that recreated her own version of the Shim'tar battle suit. (*4) Eventually Akila couldn't take the pressure of the title and handed it Artemis who she felt was more worthy of the title.
+She was an engineer that recreated her own version of the Shim'tar battle suit. (*4) Eventually Akila couldn't take the pressure of the title and handed it Artemis who she felt was more worthy.
 While the Bana-Mighdall all respected Artemis and looked to her for guidance the title wasn't really important at this point.
 Especially since Hippolyta stepped down from her throne which led to Phillipus and Artemis leading their people. (*5)